saendu/jekyll/_posts/2020-08-09-how-a-cat-changed-the-world.md

 Ok, wait a second.
 How can a cat be alive and dead at the same time?
 This was exactly the point of Schrödinger.
 It is not possible (in our world).
 However, in the quantum world it is as normal as the sun rising.
 Schrödinger hated the fact that his perfectly working equation does make such ridiculous statements in our everyday world, that he once said:

 ![Schrödinger statement](https://www.azquotes.com/picture-quotes/quote-i-don-t-like-it-and-i-m-sorry-i-ever-had-anything-to-do-with-it-erwin-schrodinger-26-21-78.jpg)
 If your mind is not bent enough, let us try to go into another realm and interpreted what this could mean.

-## What does Schrödinger's cat example tell us about our real world?
+## What does Schrödinger's cat example tell us about 'reality'?
 There are actually two popular parties in the quantum mechanics field.
-- the **'Copenhagen interpretation'** (Bohr/Heisenberg), that basically says do not try to understand what the math means and
+- the **'Copenhagen interpretation'** (Bohr/Heisenberg), that basically says do not try to understand what the math means in reality and
 - the **'Many-world interpretation'** (Everett) that says that everything that can happen, happens but just in another world.

-The Copenhagen interpretation is not complete because we cannot really explain what happens when the wave function collapses (when we open the box).
+The Copenhagen interpretation is not complete because we cannot really explain what happens when we open the box (when the wave function collapses).
 And therefore, we cannot use it as an 'explanation' of Schrödinger's cat.
 It is also better known as: 'Shut up and calculate'.
 Which basically means: Stop trying to interpret the results.

 I want to change your world today, so let me give you the best possible version of a valid explanation what could happen when we open the box: